gjcooper/DTI-Presentation/slideshow.md

 .right-column[
 .center[### ProbtrackX]

-This script runs probabilistic tractography with corssing fibres and takes as input the files created by the `bedpostx` script.
-The main premise of the script is to generate connectivity distribtuions from user-specified seed voxels, creating a single image in the space of the specified seed.
+This script runs probabilistic tractography with crossing fibres and takes as input the files created by the `bedpostx` script.
+The main premise of the script is to generate connectivity distributions from user-specified seed voxels, creating a single image in the space of the specified seed.

 All brain voxels in the resulting image will have values representing the number of samples that pass through the voxel from the seed region.
 ]